 The famous sculpture Pietà by Michelangelo is inside of the Basilica, protected by bulletproof glass.
 You can’t get very close to it, but you can see it’s a masterpiece.
-The sculpture is made of marble and represents a dead Jesus on the lap of Mary.
-Artsy curiosity: Pietà is an Italian term used to represent Virgin Mary with Jesus dead on her lap.
-The most famous sculpture of Pietà is Michelangelo’s one.
+The sculpture is made of marble and represents a dead Jesus lying on His mother’s lap.

 7. Take a picture of the Swiss Guard

-The Swiss Guard is the Pope’s guard, when you see the guys with a funny uniform around Vatican, you found them.
-Some curious facts: They have to be from Switzerland, under 25 years old and single.
+The Swiss Guard is the Pope’s guard.
+When you see the guys with a funny and colorful uniform around Vatican, you found them.

-- There’s a big stand to buy cheap Rome souvenirs on the way from the subway station to Vaticano (or vice-versa).
-There is a big stand (sometimes two) full of magnets and keychains costing €1 each; it’s a bargain.
+- There’s a big stand to buy cheap Rome souvenirs on your way from the subway station to the Vatican entrance (or vice-versa).
+You can find magnets and key chains costing €1 each.
+It’s a bargain!

 The prices presented here are from August of 2016 and the currency is Euro